tshadowknight/SRW_Engine_MV_Docs/manual.md

 	Turn the event with the specified id into an item box containing the listed items. ex.: deployItemBox 17 [21,22]

+* collectItemsBoxes event\_id(optional)

+	Collect all item boxes currently on the map.
+Must be called to pick up boxes at the end of a stage.
+	If the optional event id is provided only the box with the matching id will be collected.

 ## External Plugin commands